Gottscheers: Kingdom of Yugoslavia

+Second World War

+Following the swift German invasion of 6 April 1941, the Mannschaft's paramilitaries took control of the Gottschee.
+On 13 April, Wilhelm Lampeter took office as Bezirkshauptmann (District Leader) of the Gottschee in the old city palace of the Auerspergs in the town of Gottschee.
+However, Lampeter promptly was forced to step down from this post on 23 April, after the region became part of the Province of Ljubljana, an Italian occupation zone.
+On October 1 of the same year, Adolf Hitler and Benito Mussolini reached a resettlement treaty, and plans to resettle the Gottscheers devised by the Main Welfare Office for Ethnic Germans (VoMi) were put into action.
+Members of the Mannschaft quickly initiated the resettlement across the region.
+Resettling Gottscheers were allowed to take some household belongings and 1/3 of their livestock with them.
+Ostensibly, the vacated land was to be given to Italian settlers, however, due to the intensity of partisan attacks in the area, Italian settlement was never implemented.The Gottscheers were resettled to the Italian-annexed territory to the Rann Triangle (Ranner Dreieck), the region in Lower Styria between the confluences of the Krka, Sotla, and Sava rivers.

 To achieve their goal, accommodation had to be made for the Gottschee settlers and, beginning in November 1941, some 46,000 Slovenes from the Rann Triangle region were deported to eastern Germany for potential Germanisation or forced labor.
 Shortly before that, propaganda aimed at both the Gottscheers and the Slovenes promised the latter equivalent farmland in Germany for the land relinquished in Lower Styria.
 The Gottscheers were given Reich passports and transportation to the Rann area straight after the forced departure of the Slovenes.
 Most left their homes following coercion and threats as the VoMi had set 31 December 1941 as the deadline for the movement of both groups.
 Though many Gottscheers received houses and farmland, inevitably there was great dissatisfaction that many properties were of lesser value and quality than their original lands, and many were in disarray after the hasty expulsion of their previous occupants.

 From the time of their arrival until the end of the war, Gottscheer farmers were harassed and sometimes killed by Yugoslav partisans who saw them as an instrument of the Axis powers.
-The attempt to resettle the Gottscheers proved a costly failure for the Nazi regime, which needed to deploy extra manpower to protect the farmers from the partisans.
+Among these partisans were Slovenes who had escaped deportation from the Rann Triangle to the surrounding forests.The attempt to resettle the Gottscheers proved a costly failure for the Nazi regime, which needed to deploy extra manpower to protect the farmers from the partisans.
 The deported Slovenes were taken to several camps in Saxony, Silesia, and elsewhere in Germany, where they were forced to work on German farms or in factories from 1941 to 1945.
 The laborers were not always kept in formal internment, but often in nearby vacant buildings.
 After the end of the war, most returned to Yugoslavia to find their homes destroyed.